|

 What happens if the ball lands on the line?

-If any part of the ball lands on the line (except for the nonvolley line on a serve), it’s considered in.
+If any part of the ball lands on the line (except the non‑volley line on a serve), the referee or players call it in.

 Do both players in doubles get to serve?